micdmy/android_awstutorial/README.md

 3 get current location from gps - DONE
-4 allow updating item location with current location 4a can add item with location or without it - DONE
+4 allow updating item location with current location 4a can add item with location or without it - DONE 4b move location boilerplate code to another service / classes - DONE 4c manage location permission in lituations like moving app to background, disabling permission in runtime or beetween app runs
-5 show arbitrary location on the map
+    4cI Add logs from lifecycle callback of MainActivity and LocationService - DONE 5 show arbitrary location on the map
 6 show item location on the map